D. Jamison Cain: Career

 In March 1961, Cain was appointed by President John F. Kennedy as deputy special assistant to the Postmaster General for public affairs, working under Postmaster General J. Edward Day.
 In that role, Cain was known for coining the term "ZIP code" to describe the United States Postal Service five-digit Zone Improvement Plan.
 He was instrumental in devising and implementing the marketing campaign in 1962 that brought the ZIP code into universal use and created the mascot Mr. ZIP.
-The ZIP code was introduced in July 1, 1963.
+The ZIP code was introduced on July 1, 1963.
 Cain used his home address, "3374 N. Dinwiddie St., Arlington, VA 22207", as the return address for Mr. ZIP in the sample letter used in the commercial for the ZIP code.
 The house was a simple two-story brick Colonial house.
 In April 1963, he purchased life-size cutouts of Mr. ZIP for postmasters across the country and copyrighted the Disney song "Zip-a-Dee-Doo-Dah" so the lyrics could be rewritten to promote the ZIP code.
 Mr. ZIP would be used by the Postal Service until 1983, when it was officially retired.
 By 1983, Cain was the director of public affairs at the Postal Service.

 Cain later worked in support of the Postal Reorganization Act of 1970, which transformed the Post Office Department from a cabinet-level agency to the United States Postal Service, a state-owned enterprise.

 Cain served in the board of directors in 1964 for the South Carolina State Society in Washington.
 He received a meritorious service award from the Postal Service on July 18, 1967, for "developing promotion programs", including one for the ZIP code.
 Cain wrote the book Beauty and Wit, a collection of poems, with W. G. Kennedy and Mary Ellen B. Cain in 1983.
 Cain wrote the book How to Show You Know What You're Talking About!
 The Speaker's Guide to Illustrative Anecdotes in 2005.